 Address: Bukit Timah Rd, Singapore

 This hawker centre is a great place to sample the signature dish of Singapore: Hainanese boneless chicken and rice.
-There are many options to choose from here, and it is newly renovated, so it’s also a great place to escape the heat.
+There are many options to choose from here, and this Singapore famous food court is newly renovated, so it’s also a great place to escape the heat.
 There’s also a large fresh market here in case you want to get some ingredients for some home cooking.

 Tiong Bahru Food Centre